Polyhedral joins and graph complexes: Preliminaries

 Given a graph $G$ and a non-negative integer $d$, its \textit{$d$-forest complex} is the complex

 for $d=\infty$ we take

-For $d=0$, $\mathcal{F}_0(G)$ is the independence complex of $G$ and for $d=1$ is also called the $2$-independence complex.
+For $d=0$, $\mathcal{F}_0(G)$ is the independence complex of $G$ and for $d=1$ is also called the $2$-independence complex \citep{salvetti2015}.

 All product spaces will be taken with the compactly generated topology.
 Given a topological space $X$, $X^{\wedge n}$ will be the smash product of $n$ copies of $X$ and $X^{\ast n}$ will be the join of $n$ copies of $X$.
+For a family $(X_1,\ast_1),\dots,(X_n,\ast_n)$ of pointed CW-complexes, we take its \textit{fat wedge} as the space